Using fibers leads to huge memory leak

-Updated by rupert (Robert Pankowecki) over 6 years ago
+Updated by rupert (Robert Pankowecki) almost 10 years ago

 Yes the memory usage is stable but that does not change the fact that it is simply huge and never returned back.
 In real applications this leads to memory usage always as big as in the moment of biggest peak of used fibers.
 Even after few hours of using 10% of Fibers that were necessary in the peak.
 So for me, never reclaiming memory back to OS is a leak.

-Updated by drbrain (Eric Hodel) over 6 years ago
+Updated by drbrain (Eric Hodel) almost 10 years ago

 - Status changed from Assigned to Rejected

 Your test does not illustrate any leak and is likely not capable of demonstrating a leak in a diagnosable way.

 You seem to have some misconceptions about how malloc() and free() work and how ruby's GC works.

 Finalizers are not invoked immediately after object collection.
 They are invoked at some point in the future so more Fiber objects may be collected than indicated by your counter.

 Calling GC.start is not guaranteed to collect all objects without visible references.
 Ruby's GC is conservative and walks the stack looking for possible references to objects, even if the stack value only coincidentally points to an object.

 Ruby calls malloc() to allocate memory.
 If malloc() does not have any free memory available to assign to ruby it will ask for more from the kernel via mmap() (and sometimes sbrk(), but less frequently on modern OSs).
 When ruby is done with memory it wall call free().
 This will tell malloc() the memory is no longer being used and is available for a future call to malloc().
 Sometimes free() will result in returning memory to the OS, but not always since that reduces performance. (malloc() may immediately need to ask the OS for more memory.)